 Interested in giving a few hours of your time each week to uplift others?

-Volunteers with Hawai‘i Care Choices complete a 10-hour online training course, and one day of virtual instruction.
+Volunteers with Hawai‘i Care Choices complete a 10-hour online training course and one day of virtual instruction.
 Volunteer training covers many topics including—the palliative and hospice philosophy of care, communicating with the dying, boundaries, and grief support for patients and families.
-To begin please fill out the online form below.
-Then email Jeanette Mochida or call at (808) 969-1733 to schedule a quick, mandatory pre-training interview.

 Why I Volunteer